p98nikku/Training/README.md

 # Training

-This repository contains all the projects and files uploaded one daily basis for the training.
+This repository contains all the projects and files uploaded on daily basis for the training.